 Truffles are bite-sized chocolate confections.
 They can have many ingredients, but at their most basic, they require just two components: chocolate and cream.
 Truffles can be formed and finished in many different ways; they can be molded into fancy shapes, airbrushed, covered with luster dust, or sprinkled with a vast assortment of sprinkles, nuts, chocolate shavings, coconut, and more.
 Traditionally, truffles are formed into small balls by hand and rolled in cocoa powder, giving them a rustic, misshapen look reminiscent of the fungus known as truffles—which is how they got their name!

 How Do I Make Truffles?

-Although truffles have a gourmet reputation, they're actually one of the easiest candies to make at home!
+Although they have a gourmet reputation, truffles are one of the easiest candies to make at home!
 The two ingredients you must have are chocolate and heavy (or whipping) cream.
 The cream is heated and poured over chopped chocolate, then they're whisked together until they make a shiny, silky mixture called ganache.
 Ganache is the building block upon which all truffles are built.
-Any good-quality chocolate will work for making truffles, but the most versatile chocolate you can use is a nice semi-sweet chocolate that's about 60 percent cacao solids.
+Any good-quality chocolate will work for making truffles, but the most versatile chocolate you can use is a nice semi-sweet chocolate that's about 60% cacao solids.
 Beyond chocolate and cream, different recipes might call for a bit of butter and/or corn syrup (to improve the texture and mouthfeel) and assorted additions like extracts or flavoring oils, chopped nuts, citrus zest, or fruit puree.

 After the ganache is made and has time to set up, the truffles are rolled into small balls and then either dipped in chocolate or rolled in cocoa powder, powdered sugar, or any number of crushed nuts or candies.